ImTiaan/website/imtiaan-web/content/posts/fintraos-part-2-event-sourcing.md

 ### Next

 Now we have a perfect memory of the past.
 But what about the future?
-In Part 3, we'll look at how we build a brain on top of this nervous system—one that doesn't just record transactions, but anticipates them.
+In Part 3, we'll look at how we build a brain on top of this nervous system - one that doesn't just record transactions, but anticipates them.
 We'll explore our Bi-Modal Intelligence Architecture and how it handles everything from portfolio rebalancing to retirement planning.